It is a discomfort in the left hip.

 Ectopic pregnancy, also known as tubal pregnancy, is a complication of pregnancy in which the embryo sticks outside the uterus.
 The signs and symptoms classically include abdominal pain and vaginal bleeding.

 Less than 50 percent of affected women have both symptoms.
-The pain can be described as acute, dull or cramping.
-The pain can also spread to the shoulder if there has been a hemorrhage in the abdomen.
+The pain can be described as acute, dull, or cramping.
+The pain can also spread to the shoulder if there has been bleeding in the abdomen.

-Severe bleeding can cause a rapid heart rate, fainting or shock.
-With very rare exceptions, the fetus can not survive.
+Severe bleeding can cause a rapid heart rate, fainting, or shock.
+With infrequent exceptions, the fetus can not survive.

-Risk factors for ectopic pregnancy include: pelvic inflammatory disease, often due to chlamydia infection, smoking, previous tubal surgery, history of infertility, and use of assisted reproductive technology.
+Risk factors for ectopic pregnancy include pelvic inflammatory disease, often due to chlamydia infection, smoking, previous tubal surgery, history of infertility, and assisted reproductive technology.

 Those who have had an ectopic pregnancy previously are at a much greater risk of having another.
-Most ectopic pregnancies (90%) occur in the fallopian tube, which are known as tubal pregnancies.
+Most ectopic pregnancies (90%) occur in the fallopian tube, known as tubal pregnancies.

-Implantation can also occur in the cervix, ovaries or inside the abdomen.
-The detection of ectopic pregnancy is typically done by blood tests for human chorionic gonadotropin (hCG) and ultrasound.
+Implantation can also occur in the cervix, ovaries, or inside the abdomen.
+Blood tests typically detect ectopic pregnancy for human chorionic gonadotropin (hCG) and ultrasound.
 This may require tests on more than one occasion.

-Prevention is to reduce risk factors, such as chlamydia infections, through screening and treatment.
+Prevention reduces risk factors, such as chlamydia infections, through screening and treatment.
 Although some ectopic pregnancies will be resolved without treatment, this approach has not been well studied since 2014.

-The use of the drug methotrexate works as well as surgery in some cases.
-Specifically, it works well when beta-HCG (pregnancy hormone) is low and the size of the ectopic is small.
+The use of the drug methotrexate works, and surgery in some cases.
+Specifically, it works well when beta-HCG (pregnancy hormone) is low, and the size of the ectopic is small.

-Surgery is still generally recommended if the tube is broken, there is a fetal heartbeat or the person’s vital signs are unstable.
-The surgery can be laparoscopic or through a larger incision, known as a laparotomy .
+Surgery is still generally recommended if the tube is broken, a fetal heartbeat, or the person’s vital signs are unstable.
+The surgery can be laparoscopic or through a larger incision, known as a laparotomy.
 The results are generally good with treatment.

-The rate of ectopic pregnancy is around 1 and 2% of that of live births in developed countries, although it can be as high as 4% among those who use assisted reproductive technology.
+The ectopic pregnancy rate is around 1 and 2% of live births in developed countries, although it can be as high as 4% among those who use assisted reproductive technology.

 The first known description of an ectopic pregnancy is by Al-Zahrawi in the eleventh century.
 The word “ectopic” means “out of place.”

-This depends on the diagnosis and is the underlying disorder.
+This depends on the diagnosis and the underlying disorder.

-An acute abdomen and / or a hemodynamically unstable patient will require immediate referral to the hospital for further evaluation.
+An acute abdomen and a hemodynamically unstable patient will require immediate referral to the hospital for further evaluation.
 If an ectopic pregnancy is suspected, refer to emergency care immediately.

-This has been subject to much debate and the modern opinion is that it is not necessary to withhold pain relief.
+This has been subject to much debate, and the current opinion is that it is not necessary to withhold pain relief.
 The doctor who receives the analgesia should be informed.

-A Cochrane systematic review published in 2007 provided some evidence to support the notion that the use of opioid analgesics in patients with abdominal pain is useful in terms of comfort for the patient and does not delay treatment decisions.
+A Cochrane systematic review published in 2007 provided some evidence to support the notion that opioid analgesics in patients with abdominal pain are helpful in terms of comfort for the patient and do not delay treatment decisions.

-Non-steroidal anti-inflammatory drugs are good analgesics.
-A GP should have a high index of suspicion, especially in girls and adolescent women due to the possible effect on fertility if an operation is delayed.
+Nonsteroidal anti-inflammatory drugs are suitable analgesics.
+A GP should have a high index of suspicion, especially in girls and adolescent women, due to the possible effect on fertility if an operation is delayed.